NVIDIA/ais-k8s/operator/README.md

 ### Enabling external access

 This section discusses AIStore accessibility by external clients - the clients **outside the Kubernetes cluster**.

-To achieve that, AIS Operator utilizes K8s `LoadBalancer` service.
+By default, each AIS pod will deploy with a `HostPort` configuration, allowing any client with access to the host to communicate to the pod directly over the specified port.

+The AIStore custom resource also contains the `enableExternalLB` setting, which will instruct the operator to create K8s `LoadBalancer` services for the pods.
-Generally, external access relies on the K8s capability to assign an external IP (or hostname) to a `LoadBalancer` services.
+External access relies on the K8s capability to assign an external IP (or hostname) to these `LoadBalancer` services.
-Enabling external access is as easy as setting `enableExternalLB` to `true` while `applying` the AIStore cluster resource.

-For instance, you could update `config/samples/ais_v1beta1_aistore.yaml` as follows:
+**Setting up external IPs**
+- **Bare-Metal On-Premises Deployments**: For these setups, we recommend using [MetalLB](https://metallb.universe.tf/), a popular solution for on-premises Kubernetes environments.
+- **Cloud-Based Deployments**: If your AIStore is running in a cloud environment, you can utilize standard HTTP load balancer services provided by the cloud provider.

+**enableExternalLB example**
+Update your AIS spec as follows:

 ```yaml
 # config/samples/ais_v1beta1_sample.yaml